Phoebe-WD/IWD2021-Global-Skills-Exchange/README.md

 ### Gratitude 👌

-We thanks to THpointO to the opportunity and every member of the group because they spent their time to created, learned and doing for 48 hours.
+We thanks to THpoint0 to the opportunity and every member of the group because they spent their time to created, learned and doing for 48 hours.

 - [Anugraha (Project Manager)](https://www.linkedin.com/in/anugraha-das-bb419716a/)
 - [Carmen (Marketing, Data, Business)](https://www.linkedin.com/in/carmen-munian-32b86157/)